Angel Adoption Blog

 Con: Adoption is a Long, Difficult Process

-If you have already taken some time to look into the adoption process, you will know that it is typically a long process.
-On average, it can take up to 18-24 months or more for a successful domestic adoption.
-Once you have chosen an adoption professional to work with, you will begin the application process and a rigorous home study process to ensure you have the ability to bring a child into your home.
-Once you are a fully vetted adoptive family, you will be added to a pool of other hopeful adoptive families.
-While this is a long, difficult process, many families know it is worth the wait and look toward the day they are finally holding their child in their arms.
+If you have already taken some time to look into adoption, you know it is typically a long and sometimes emotionally demanding process.
+On average, it can take 18–24 months or more for a successful domestic adoption.
+Once you choose an adoption professional, you'll begin the application and a thorough adoption home study process to ensure you are prepared to bring a child into your home.
+After you become an approved adoptive family, you will be added to a pool of other hopeful adoptive parents.
+Although this process can feel slow and difficult, many families find that the wait is worth it when they finally get to hold their child.

 Pro: Domestic Adoption is Easier than International Adoption